 With an online business degree, you can elevate your administrative and leadership skills and acquire the level of expertise you need for any business career.Explore Degrees

-Many administrators work in industries such as healthcare, state and local government, finance, insurance and education.
-According to the Bureau of Labor Statistics (BLS), 14 percent of all administrators work in education, 13 percent work in healthcare and social assistance, and 11 percent work for local and state government.
+Many administrators work in healthcare, state and local government, finance, insurance, and education.
+According to the Bureau of Labor Statistics (BLS), 14 percent of all administrators work in education, 13 percent work in healthcare and social assistance, and 11 percent work for local and state governments.

 The Daily Tasks of a Business Administrator

 Managers act as a liaison between the top tier of an organization and the rest of the staff.
-Managers must be able to translate the goals of the executives into a productive strategy and achievable work goal for different departments or teams.
+Managers must be able to translate the executives’ goals into a productive strategy and achievable work goal for different departments or teams.
 Setting schedules and timelines for meeting goals and executing strategies are part of a business administrator’s general tasks.